Act Like a Radiologist: Radiology Report Generation across Anatomical Regions: Experiments and Results

 \subsection{Datasets}

-In experiments, we use a merged dataset that contains paired data \wrt~different body parts, including a widely used IU-Xray~\cite{demner2016preparing} (chest) and five private datasets for abdomen, knee, hip, wrist and shoulder. \paragraph{IU-Xray} IU-Xray~\cite{demner2016preparing} is a widely used publicly accessible dataset in the radiology report generation.
+In experiments, we construct a merged dataset that contains paired data \wrt~six anatomical regions, including chest, abdomen, knee, hip, wrist and shoulder.
+Due to the lack of existing datasets, we collect private image-report pairs on all six anatomical regions.
+Anonymous Human Research Ethics Committee provides ethics approval for private data used in this study.
+For each region, we have $3,000$ patients and the ratio of train/val/test is 70\%/15\%/15\%.
+Notably, for a fair comparison with previous works, we use chest pairs on IU-Xray~\cite{demner2016preparing}, a publicly recognised dataset, rather than our private ones.
 It consists of $3,955$ fully de-identified radiology reports, each paired with frontal and/or lateral chest X-ray images.
-Following~\cite{chen2020generating,li2023dynamic}, we remove cases that contain only a single image and then divide the entire dataset into train, validation, and test sets with a number of 2069/296/590, respectively.
+Following~\cite{chen2020generating,li2023dynamic}, we remove cases that contain only a single image and then divide the dataset into train, validation, and test sets with 2069/296/590 pairs, respectively.
+We put examples in the supplementary.

-\paragraph{Private datasets} \yutong{We collected private data on five additional body parts separately, each comprising paired radiology images and corresponding reports.
-Anonymous Human Research Ethics Committee provided ethics approval for private data used in this study.
-Unlike IU-Xray~\cite{demner2016preparing}, where one report strictly corresponds to two view images, we introduce private data, with each report pair corresponding to 1-8 images of different views.
-To be consistent with IU-Xray, we filter out the data with only a single radiology image while selecting two images (frontal and partial X-ray images) by radiologists if more than two.
-After removing the extremely long or short reports and keeping each report from $30$ to $60$ tokens, we finally select $\sim3,000$ patients for each body part and the ratio of train/val/test is 70\%/15\%/15\%.
-We put more details in supplementary B.}